wwivbbs/docs/docs/wwivnet_linux.md

 --skip_net Skip invoking network1/network2/network3
 ```

 If you want to allow your system to listen for incoming connections to BinkP, that's possible to do with the --receive flag; but it's a one-shot service, so it needs to be put in a loop (more details to come on this).
-Most people will be perfectly fine with just polling with the --send flag.
+Most people will be perfectly fine with just running the network command on a schedule.

 _**Putting it all together**_

 How often you schedule mail checks is entirely up to you, but every 15 minutes or so is probably more than sufficient.
-Just adding the networkb --send command to cron should work nicely.
+Just adding the network command to cron should work nicely.

 At this point, WWIVnet should be working well enough to handle sending mail between systems.
 If you are still having issues, you will need to resolve them before moving on to Message Subs.
 Look for help in the irc channel if you are stuck.